 - Intel’s recent White Paper on how to achieve a conflict free supply chain.

-- RESOLVE has attempted to graphically illustrate the supply chain from mine to smelter and from smelter to product (diagram above from RESOLVE).
+- RESOLVE has attempted to the supply chain from mine to smelter and from smelter to product (diagram above from RESOLVE).

 - The Public Private Alliance for Responsible Mineral Trade (PPA), a multi-stakeholder initiative to support in-region conflict-free sourcing.